- Twitch is one of the most popular game streaming platforms in the world with millions of monthly active users.

 - Check out our Web Browsers section for more tips & tricks for a better browsing experience.

 Twitch is one of the biggest and most advanced online streaming platforms.

 Unfortunately, from time to time, Twitch is affected by various errors.
-Error 4000: Resource format not supported is known to disable audio while streaming.
+The Error 4000: Resource format not supported is known to disable audio while streaming.

-UR Browser automatically blocks cookies and other trackers which translates into faster browsing speeds.
+Opera GX automatically blocks cookies and other trackers which translates into faster browsing speeds.
 This is great if you spend a lot of time streaming online content on Twitch.